rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ### Highly available Durable consumer

-In order to improve the availability of the [durable-consumer](#durable-consumer) application we need to use highly available queues so that if the queue's hosting node goes down, we switch to a replica/slave node.
+In order to improve the availability of the [durable-consumer](#durable-consumer) application we need to use highly available queues so that if the queue's hosting node goes down, the broker is able to elect a replica/slave node as master node.

 #### HA Durable consumer with classical mirrored queues

 In order to improve the availability of the [durable-consumer](#durable-consumer) application we are going to configure the queue as mirrored.

 There are two ways:
 - The queue's name must follow some naming convention, e.g. `ha-*`, because there is a policy that configures those queues as *Mirror queue*.